Kay-YOSHI/Rust-1987-Econometrica-/README.md

 The code is based on the one provided by Su, C. and Judd, K. L. in the paper "*Constrained Optimization Approaches to Estimation of Structural Models*" (2012).
-Although the authors used *KNITRO*, fee-charging constrained optimization solver, to solve a single-agent dynamic discrete choice model, I used the function *fmincon*, one of the MATLAB built-in functions and verified that the estimated parameters are close to the true parameters.
+Although the authors used *KNITRO*, fee-charging constrained optimization solver, to solve a single-agent dynamic discrete choice model, I used the function *fmincon*, one of the MATLAB built-in functions and verified that the estimated parameters are very close to the true parameters.

 In the code,
 a data set is generated given the parameter estimates in the third column of Table X in Rust(1987) as true parameters.